-The project activity consisted of one destruction event where 32,400 lbs of ODS refrigerant was destroyed.
-It results in 68,178 tCO2e of emissions reductions.
+The project activity consists of three destruction events where 94,100 lbs of ODS refrigerant are destroyed.
+It results in 198,196 tCO2e of emissions reductions.

 A4.
 PROJECT ACTION

 Description of Prior Physical Conditions

 In the business-as-usual scenario, the ODS refrigerant would have remained in storage until a use can be determined.
 Under this scenario, the ODS refrigerant will ultimately leak into the atmosphere - either because the containers in which they are held degrade or slowly leak, or the equipment that will ultimately use the refrigerant will suffer from accidental release during handling and transfer.